 Before you start

-- Run and publish the BAS for all periods up to and including the period of the GST Reconciliation report you want to run.
+- Finalise your Simpler Business Activity Statement or publish your Full Business Activity Statement for all periods up to and including the period of the GST Reconciliation report you want to run.

 Run the Balance Sheet report to show the position at the start of the GST period you want to reconcile.
 Run your report on the same basis you report GST.
 For example, if you want to run your GST Reconciliation report for the period 1 January to 30 June 2016 and you report GST on the cash basis, run your Balance Sheet report on the cash basis as at 31 December 2015.

 You'll need the GST account balance from your Balance Sheet report when you make your adjustments.

 Run and export your GST Reconciliation report